niegit/nie-lab-mkdocs/docs/labs/networking/lab1.md

 <!-- To Fix

-- Add generic instructions for configuring NIC.
-Might be best to add into a main page and link to it for multiple uses.
-Mention disabling dock if using on dock.

 - Add ipconfig /all screenshots and steps when needed to help drive troubleshooting

 - Get Lab Sharepoint setup for Files